Search

 When it comes to odor, prevention is key.
 Avoiding an accident in the first place, or preventing smells from even having a chance to develop is always the most effective strategy.
 Here are some ways to prevent odors from happening when you have incontinence.

 1. Don’t limit fluids.
-It’s tempting for those with bladder leaks to limit the amount they drink in an effort to prevent an accident.
+It’s tempting for those with bladder leaks to limit the amount they drink to prevent an accident.
 There are a couple of problems with this approach though.
 First, limiting your fluids may make you dehydrated, which is never good.
-You also may find that your bladder becomes even more irritated because your urine is so concentrated, which can lead to more emergency trips to the bathroom, or leaks.
+You also may find that your bladder becomes even more irritated because your urine is so concentrated, which can lead to more emergency trips to the bathroom or leaks.
 Finally, if you do have an accident, concentrated urine will smell much worse than if you had stayed well hydrated to begin with.
 So make sure you’re drinking plenty of fluids throughout the day.

 2. Wear the proper protection to avoid leaks and change it regularly.
 Finding the right product is super important when it comes to staying dry, and odor free.
 There are many things to consider when choosing the right product – What level of absorbency do you need?
 How’s the fit?
 Are you really active or more sedentary?
 Finding the right fit and product can take time and you may have to try several products before getting it exactly right.
-But once you do, it will help you to eliminate leaks, keep odors at bay, and will make a huge difference in your confidence level.While we’re on the subject of products, it’s important to change them regularly, no matter what you’re wearing.
+But once you do, it will help you eliminate leaks, keep odors at bay, and will make a huge difference in your confidence level.
+While we’re on the subject of products, it’s important to change them regularly, no matter what you’re wearing.
 It only stands to reason that wearing the same product for longer periods of time, especially after you’ve had an accident, will start to smell less than pleasant.
 So change promptly if you have an accident, and often, even if you don’t.

-3. Look for odor reducing products.
+3. Look for odor-reducing products.
 Many products come with special features to reduce odors.
 Look for products with odor control on the label.
-While many of these contain natural odor absorbing compounds, some of them are scented, which can irritate sensitive skin.
+While many of these contain natural odor-absorbing compounds, some of them are scented, which can irritate sensitive skin.
 Avoid these if that’s the case for you.

 Accidents happen, even when you have the best precautions in place.
 And while the approaches to clean up are slightly different in each of the three scenarios below, the most important element to consider with each of these is time.
 The faster you address an accident, the less time you will give it to build up an odor.
 Don’t leave things sitting for very long – it will develop a worse smell over time and will be much harder to remove the longer you leave an accident sitting.